amc-econ/nlp-emerging-technologies/README.md

 Identifying emerging technologies and understanding how they appear is a priority concern for policy-makers, since they can have “a revolutionary impact on the economy and society” [1].
 In the EU, recent efforts technological push were recently targetted towards the battery value chain (European Battery Alliance, 2017) and cloud computing (Gaïa-X, 2020).
 Deploying overarching industial policies in a specific technology implies picking a winner, or face failure.

+This project aims to design a method to identify emerging technologies using patent text data:
+1. We link the patents based on their content via Natural Language Processing (NLP);
+1. This yield a weighted patent network which evolves over time, as new patents are granted;
+1. We then identify in the network the clusters representing emerging technologies and forecast their rise.

 Three main research questions in innovation economics this project aim to answer are:

 1. How and where does emerging technologies arise?